What happens if I don't pay my library fines?

 After approximately one week, fines on your library account are transferred to your student accountcausing a hold to be placed on the account.
 Thhold in PAWS will keep you from registering for classes, accessing grades, student funds, requesting transcripts, and even graduating.

 If you have questions about library fines, contact the library service desk at your campus library or you can email the library circulation team.
-Fine policies are included under “Circulation and Borrowing” on our Policies page.
+Fine information is included under “Circulation and Borrowing” on our Policies page.

 Related Topics